Modern browser APIs

 See more in the DOM API docs: .style property and CSS Properties Reference (for the JavaScript names of CSS properties)

-Get or Set Text of an Element and Its Desc
+Get or Set Text Content

 jQuery: